jaysylvester/citizen/README.md

       });
     };

-Alternatively, you can pass the cookie directive strings, which will create cookies using the default attributes.
+Alternatively, you can pass strings into the cookie directive, which will create cookies using the default attributes.
 The following code sets the same cookies, but they expire at the end of the browser session:

     emitter.emit('ready', {
       cookie: {